MomsFriendlyDevCo/moody/README.md

 **Notes:**

 * The `value` tag is *only processed* when not using `.lean()` in queries.
 To update an existing document by its ID use `my.MODEL.findOneByID(id).update(patch)` for example and not `my.model.updateOneByID(id, patch)` as the latter updates directly to Dynamo and bypasses Moody's schema system.
+* If present the `value` function is called as `(doc, iter)` where doc is the current document and iter is the iterable context.
+For example if the value is being set inside an array of 3 items it will be called three times with the doc being the same and iter being all occurances of that value being calculated - each array value

 See [model](#model) for available model options.